Julia Louis-Dreyfus Returns To The Set Of ‘Veep’ Amid Breast Cancer Battle

 Louis- Dreyfus started her career in the legendary sitcom Seinfeld and has been making her way to the top to reign as the comedy television queen for the past three decades.

-Season 7 of Veep will air sometime in 2019, meanwhile you can watch the entire series on HBO Go or HBO Now.
+Season 7 of Veep will air sometime in 2019.
+Meanwhile, you can watch the entire series on HBO Go or HBO Now.